RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 cp -R ../../demo/group_vars ./

 # Install REGARDS on one server when you don't want any security activated.
-# In that case, you need to setup SWARM by yourself, as this is trivial and documented out there
+# In that case, you need to setup SWARM by YOURSELF, as this is trivial and documented out there
+# Use it when you install REGARDS on your own developper PC and not a distant server.
 cp -R ../../demo-insecure/group_vars ./

 # Install REGARDS on several servers - using multihosts inventory